Paintersrp/syrup/frontend/packages/cli/README.md

 ## Generate Subdirectories in Components Directory

-The `syrup gen-dirs` command allows you to generate multiple directories within the Components directory.
+The `syrup gen-dirs` command allows you to generate a single or multiple directories within the Components directory.

 ### Input